YSHebron/cs21-mp2-scp-extension/README.md

 2210000c
 ac100054
 ```
 An assembly translation of that machine code can be found in  `Instruction Tests\sll tester.asm`.
-Simulating this will then output the following waveform diagram (truncated to only show the last few cycles):
+Simulating the workbench with the appropriate testbench on top (`sll_testbench.sv`) will then produce the following waveform diagram (truncated to only show the last few cycles):
 ![sll_waveform.png](sll_waveform.png)

 As expected, the diagram is clean and error-free.
 The TLC Console panel would also accompany this with a "Success" message.
 Video documentation includes a full discussion of the entire waveforms.